techfolios/template-old/projects/project-4.md

   - Unix
   - Terminal Commands
   - Pointers
-summary: Using the C/C++ languages, I programmed an executable with database functionality.
+summary: Using the C/C++ languages, I programmed an executable file with database functionality.
 ---